💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 2) For Competition Participants:

-2.2) Competition participants shall guarantee the legality of the entries.
+2.2) Competition participants must guarantee the legality of the entries.
 The entries may not violate laws and regulations in both the UK and China, infringe copyright and other rights and interests of others, or breach legitimate rights of any third party.

 2. Declaration: